 What it Measures?

 Covariance tells the extent to which two variables change in accordance with each other.
-Correlation, on the other hand, tell the strength of the relationship or how strongly two variables relate to each other.
+On the other hand, correlation tells the strength of the relationship or how strongly two variables relate to each other.

 How Two are Related?

 Covariance can be said to be a part of correlation.
-Correlation, on the other hand, is a scaled down version of covariance.
+On the other hand, correlation is a scaled-down version of covariance.